SCOPE OF THIS CHAPTER

 - Establish other agencies roles and responsibilities with respect to the Plan.

-The Child in Need Plan should be subject to Review (see Child In Need Plans and Reviews Procedure, Reviews of Child in Need Plans) to ensure the Plan remains relevant, appropriate and required or whether it should be 'stepped down' to a Early Help Assessment Plan.
+The Child in Need Plan should be subject to Review (see Child in Need Plans, Work and Reviews Procedure, Reviews of Child in Need Plans) to ensure the Plan remains relevant, appropriate and required or whether it should be 'stepped down' to a Early Help Assessment Plan.

 3. Children Who are 'Eligible Children' – Transition into Adulthood